kevinburke/telapi-python/docs/upgrade-guide.rst

 Generating TwiML
 =================

-:class:`Response` has moved into the :mod:`twiml` module.
+:class:`Response` has moved into the :mod:`telml` module.
 The `add*` methods have also been deprecated in favor of method names without the 'add' prefix (as shown below).

 Here is how you would craft a response using the old library.